Directory Search

 Biography

-Dr. Jackson’s research focuses on understanding the chemical and physical principles of crystallization of macromolecules.
-The research crosses over several disciplines as biology, chemistry, physics, and mathematics.
+Dr. Doba Jackson, a native of Detroit, Michigan, and arrived at Huntingdon College in the fall of 2007.
+His specializations are biochemistry and structural biology.
+Dr. Jackson’s research focuses on understanding the chemical and physical principles of that determine the structure of proteins in solutions.
+The research crosses over several disciplines such as biology, chemistry, physics, and mathematics.

 Departments